What to look out for when Buying a Second Hand Forklift

 After a thorough test drive you should have a good indication of the operational capabilities.
 However, you should still check inside the engine compartment.
 Look for any obvious damage, fluid leaks, cracks or clear signs of wear.
 Check the fluid levels and the condition of components like belts, air filters, battery connections and so on.
 Different mechanical checks are recommended depending on whether the forklift is petrol, diesel, LPG or electric.
 For real peace of mind, have your second hand forklift inspected by a professional forklift mechanic.

 Other components worth checking include the tyres, headlights, safety lights and sirens, paint condition, and body plastics.
 And you should also check for any signs of rust.
-You can also have a look on the Simple Guide to Forklift Maintenance

 Once you’ve carried out all these checks, you should be able to buy with confidence.
 Remember, the safety of your forklift operator and those around the forklift should be your primary concern.
 For detailed information about forklift safety, visit the WorkSafe Victoria website.